Changissnz/selfinterest/README.md

 value their differing self-interest more.
 Not only that, but the unwilling individual has to break free from all of those artificial axioms placed onto them, to "transcend" the system that they may so despise.
-The individual must manifest a growth in their doubt of the humility typically ascribed to taking part in the shared cause of being one with the masses and one for the mass cause of production or ideology, and to devalue those causes that made them faceless and ruined their time for lofty thoughts.
+The unwilling individual must manifest a growth in their doubt of the humility typically ascribed to taking part in the shared cause of being one with the masses and one for the mass cause of production or ideology, and to devalue those causes that made them faceless and ruined their time for lofty thoughts.
 Uniformity over the personal expression.
 Recitation instead of original and forthright interpretation.
 These are some ways in which self-interest